The company’s new iPadOS 14 firmware brings important security patches to the iPad. It doesn’t have any known features

 The exact size of the iPadOS 14.8 download will depend on your version of the iPad and the version of iPadOS your tablet is currently running.

-If your iPad is currently on iPadOS 14.5.1, and it’s connected to a speedy Wi-Fi network, the iPadOS 14.6 download could finish up in around five minutes or so.
+If your iPad is currently running iPadOS 14.7.1, and it’s connected to a speedy Wi-Fi network, the iPadOS 14.8 download could finish up in just a few short minutes.

 iPadOS 14.8 Installation